angadv12/GameFeed/README.md

 ## Description

 GameFeed is a sports feed application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It provides real-time updates and information about various sports events.
+It provides real-time updates and information about various sports events and breaking sports news.
 The application utilizes Tailwind CSS for styling, ensuring a modern and responsive user interface.
-Additionally, GameFeed employs Puppeteer for web scraping live scores, player stats, and other relevant data directly from NBA.com, offering users up-to-date and comprehensive sports information.
+Additionally, GameFeed employs Puppeteer for web scraping live scores, player stats, and other relevant data directly from NBA.com, offering users up-to-date and comprehensive sports information, and newsapi.org for the latest news in the sports world.

 ## Features